-5. Guaranteed Student Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender who is willing to make the loan.
+Guaranteed Student Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender who is willing to make the loan.

 Application can be made by students enrolled at least half-time.
-The maximum amount allowed per year is \$2500, and the interest may not exceed 9%.
-The total allowed for undergraduate is \$12,500, and for graduate alone is \$25,000 or in combination with undergraduate study.
+The maximum amount allowed per year is \$2500, and the interest rate is 9%.
+The total allowed for undergraduate school is \$12,500.